rileys123/rileys123.github.io/projects.md

     <h4>Technical Details:</h4>
-    <p>The game was made using MIT App Inventor and is available on Android devices.
+    <p>The app was made using MIT App Inventor and is available on Android devices.
 Check out my MIT App Inventor gallery for more!</p>

     <img src="/assets/img/what1.jpg" alt="app example" class="featured-screenshot">
   </div>